0x64c/lyfe/README.md

 Conway's game of life for the GCW

 Controls:
-* DPAD cor cursor movement
+* DPAD cursor movement
+* ANALOGUE move viewing area
 * Y to start/stop simulation
 * X to open/close menu
 * A to add marker